OldSneerJaw/heroku-buildpack-borealis-pg-ssh/README.md

 heroku buildpacks:add --index 1 borealis/postgres-ssh
 ```

 That's it!
 The buildpack will automatically detect config variables from a Borealis Isolated Postgres add-on and set up a secure tunnel the next time the application is deployed.
-The deployed application can then proceed to connect to the database cluster using the value from the Postgres URL config variable (e.g. `BOREALIS_PG_URL` or `DATABASE_URL`).
+The deployed application can then proceed to connect to the database cluster using the value from the Postgres URL config variable (e.g. `DATABASE_URL`).

+## Documentation

+For full instructions (including for Docker deploys), see the [Installing the Buildpack](https://devcenter.heroku.com/articles/borealis-pg#installing-the-buildpack) section of the Borealis Isolated Postgres add-on's article on the Heroku Dev Center.